semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 @## Interaction

-When you hover over a column, we highlight it with `--gray-200` color with .3 opacity.
+When you hover over a column, we highlight it with `--chart-grid-bar-chart-hover`.
 The hover takes up half of the margin column on the right and left sides.

 If the column is clickable, the cursor changes to `pointer`.